-SB 152, as amended, Huff Vidak.
+SB 152, as amended, Vidak.
 Personal income taxes: earned income credit.

-The Personal Income Tax Law imposes taxes on income and provides a definition for the Franchise Tax Board for purposes of that law allows various credits against the taxes imposed by that law, including certain credits that are allowed in modified conformity to credits allowed by federal income tax laws.
+The Personal Income Tax Law allows various credits against the taxes imposed by that law, including certain credits that are allowed in modified conformity to credits allowed by federal income tax laws.

-This-bill-would make a technical, nonsubstantive change to that definition bill, for taxable years beginning on or after January 1, 2016, and before January 1, 2023, would allow a credit to a qualified taxpayer, as defined, computed by multiplying the federal earned income credit amount, as defined, by 15%.
+This bill, for taxable years beginning on or after January 1, 2016, and before January 1, 2023, would allow a credit to a qualified taxpayer, as defined, computed by multiplying the federal earned income credit amount, as defined, by 15%.
 The bill would provide that the credit amount in excess of the qualified taxpayer's liability would be paid to the qualified taxpayer upon appropriation by the Legislature.
 This bill would require the Franchise Tax Board to submit a report to the Legislature, beginning January 1, 2017, and each January 1 thereafter, until January 1, 2023, regarding the credit, as provided.